midhunkalarikkal/FullDomain/Notes/Nodejs.md

 The value of c (stored in the stack) is printed to the console.

 `Asynchronous Callbacks`
-When the file read or HTTP fetch operation is completed:
-The Event Loop moves the corresponding callback (Callback A, Callback B, or Callback C) into the call stack.
+libuv finishes the async task (like fs.readFile or https.get) and pushes the corresponding callback (Callback A, Callback B, or Callback C) into the macrotask queue.
-A new execution context is created for that callback, and the code within the callback is executed.
+The Event Loop continuously checks if the call stack is empty.
+Once it is:
+It removes one callback at a time from the macrotask queue.
+For each callback, it creates a new Execution Context and pushes it onto the Call Stack.
+Inside this new execution context:
+The code of the callback function runs.
-After execution, the execution context is removed from the call stack.
+After execution is complete, the execution context is popped off the call stack.

 `Inside Libuv`
 --------------